3cixty/querymanager/calllog/Readme.md

 To display call logs `callLogService` is used.

-The 3cixty Admin logs into the platform using baseurl+`/appkeyadmin_login.jsp` and provides his credentials.
+The 3cixty Admin sign in into the platform using baseurl+`/appkeyadmin_login.jsp` and provides his credentials.
 The default username is `3cixtyAdmin` and password is `*3cixtyI$InMilan*`.

-On a successful login the Admin can view the dashboard page with features listed below
+On a successful sign in the Admin can view the dashboard page with features listed below

 - uses Google Visualization api and google charts
 - slider to chose Request/day for an app